Guillamon/master-data-science/Report.md

 ### Chapter II: The  Purple Purpose

 But what could I do in this dirty job with my humble and newly acquired Data Scientist skills?
-I decided I was going to try two things that were classic topics in this field:
+I decided I was going to try two things:

-+ Make relevant information easy to reach and interpret
++ Help understand what influences demand of items and how
-+ Use that information to attempt to forecast short term demand of items
++ Use this knowledge to attempt to forecast short term demand of items
++ Make relevant information available and easy to understand

-With a scope of more than 1000 different items I had to begin somewhere, and after some investigation I produced this chart to help me get started.
+With a scope of more than 1000 different items I had to begin somewhere, and after some questioning and querying, I came across this chart that help me get started.

-<h5 align="center">THE LEFT SIDE OF THE LONG TAIL IS THE TARGET</h5>
+<h5 align="center">THE LEFT SIDE OF THE LONG TAIL IS THE TARGET </h5>

 &nbsp;